 We seriously need to change the conversation about family values.
 For far too many people (on both sides!), the term “family values” has become synonymous with the pro-life movement, and that’s stupid!

-I’d argue that the term “family values” should refer to things that family’s actually value.
+I’d argue that the term “family values” refers to things that families actually value.
 What an outrageous concept, right?
 Money (or lack thereof!) is really the thing that will make or break a household, isn’t it?
-So I’d have to guess that most families value things that help them thrive financially.
-These things that help families thrive are the things that really should be considered family values.
+So wouldn’t most families value things that help them thrive financially?
+Ideas and policies that ensure the success of families are the things that really should be considered family values.